 Salesfully is a subscription lead generation tool that allows users to generate leads by browsing a large profile database.

 This platform includes B2B and B2C contacts, making it a bit more versatile than other lead generation tools.
-Prospecting lists can be exported to excel sheets or printed from the platform and include contact locations on Google Maps.
+Prospecting lists can be exported to Excel sheets or printed from the platform, including contact locations on Google Maps.

-However, since Salesfully can only export up to 2000 contacts at a time, it can be time-consuming to generate prospects in bulk.
+However, since Salesfully can only export up to 2000 contacts, generating prospects in bulk can be time-consuming.

 LinkedIn Sales Navigator